 VALUES ( ‘Columns'[Column Names] ),

-When the Region and Segment are selected in the slicer, the ‘Columns'[Column Names] is filtered based on the slicer selection.
+When the Region and Segment are selected in the slicer, the ‘Columns'[Column Names] are filtered based on the slicer selection.
 So we have only 2 values in the ‘Columns'[Column Names] i.e Region and Segment.

 With the CONCATENATEX function, we are able to combine the column names with + placed in between them.